Land reclamation in China

 Since 1949, China has carried out extensive land reclamation projects.
 It is among the countries which have built the most artificial land; from 1949 to 1990s, the total area of land reclaimed from the sea of China was about 13,000 km2.

 Mainland China

 A grand total of 150 km2 was planned to be reclaimed from the sea in 2009.

 Guangdong

 From June 2004 to the present, land reclamation is going on at Shantou.
 Project surface to reclaim is 146 km2.

+In 2020, Tencent announced its smart city-style urban development dubbed Net City, which will be built on reclaimed land in Shenzhen.

 Jiangsu

-Between 2009 and 2020, Jiangsu will reclaim 21 parcels of tidal areas along the southern Yellow Sea, yielding a total of 1,817 square km of new land.
+Between 2009 and 2020, Jiangsu will reclaim 21 parcels of tidal areas along the southern Yellow Sea, yielding a total of 1,818 square km of new land.